Adaptive Localized Reduced Basis Methods for Large Scale Parameterized Systems: Numerical experiments

 We compare two optimization algorithms: An entirely FOM-based BFGS algorithm, where only \FOM~evaluations have been used, and the relaxed TR method described in \cref{sec:TR-LRB} using BFGS for the sub-problems.
 For termination, we use $\tau_\text{FOC} = 3 \cdot 10^{-6}$ in order to ensure that the FOM and ROM algorithms stop with the same optimization error in the parameter.
-For other algorithm-related parameters, we refer to \cite{MR4269464}.

 In \cref{Fig}, we show the number of iterations of the algorithms.
 Details on the evaluations of global-, reduced- and local problems are given in \cref{tab}.
 Both algorithms converged to the same point.
 The TR algorithm almost entirely avoids FOM evaluations, only required in the FOM-based termination~\eqref{eq:fom-based-termination}, which is only evaluated once (corresponding to $2$ FOM evaluations for primal and dual).